tc39/proposal-decorators/METAPROGRAMMING.md

 }
 ```

+## Class element finisher

-And here is an example that uses the `finisher` property for a class element:
+Here is an example that uses the `finisher` property for a class element:

 ```js
 class User {